corespring/corespring-container/README.md

     play
-    [shell] npm install # installs the dependencies for the container-client [shell] bower install # installs the ui dependenceis for the container-client [shell] grunt loadComponentDependencies # loads any 3rd party libs defined by the components [shell] run # start the server
+    [shell] npm install # installs the dependencies for the container-client [shell] bower install # installs the ui dependenceis for the container-client [shell] grunt loadComponentDependencies (or grunt lcd - for conciseness) # loads any 3rd party libs defined by the components
+    [shell] run # start the server